 The trail from Madeley Lake to Hanging Lake is nice, however at times muddy.
 Free of snow, usually early June to November most years, this trail is a great way to avoid the much busier Rainbow Lake trail that starts from the Whistler side of this area.
 If you can arrange to have someone drop you off at the trailhead you can hike all the way to Whistler Village via the Rainbow Lake trail and the Valley Trail.
 The entire distance is about 23 kilometres and should only take about 6 hours, much of it steadily descending the beautiful Rainbow Lake trail.
 The route is well marked and there are several map-boards along the route ensuring you find your way safely.

-Printable Driving Directions Map to Madeley Lake
+Madeley Lake Driving Directions Map

 Russet Lake is a surreal little paradise that lays at the base of The Fissile.
 The Fissile is the strikingly bronze mountain visible from Whistler Village.
 From the Village look into the distance at the Peak2Peak ...